FindMySchool LogoFindMySchool

 The Starting Point Nursery at Crewe Campus provides childcare facilities, relevant for student parents.

 Lower-tier A-level results.
-The college ranks in the bottom 40% of England providers for A-level grades.
+The college ranks 1,848th of 2,549 England providers for A-level grades in the 2025 data.
 Students seeking environments where the majority achieve top grades should consider selective sixth forms or independent schools.
 However, for students who would struggle in highly pressured academic environments, this college may prove more suitable.

 Large institution environment.
 With over 11,000 students across three sites, this is not an intimate setting.
 Students must be comfortable navigating a professional college environment rather than a pastoral school community.
 Some find this liberating; others prefer closer supervision.